 Sensible people might ask what is dangerous about the sharing of ideas on a college campus.
 However, to the radicals, exchange of ideas is a very dangerous idea indeed.
 There is a saying: “Sunlight is the best disinfectant.”
 This applies fully to campus politics nationwide.
 The Guide sparked conservative women at Smith College and Yale University, among other campuses, to put together similar publications.

 This past May I met Jennifer Baumgardner and Amy Richards, two women who are active in the third wave movement.
-They were Dartmouth’s “Visionaries in Residence,” brought here by the Center for Women and Gender.
+They were Dartmouth’s “Visionaries in Residence,” brought here by the Center for Women and Sex.
 Politically, I disagree with these women on many issues.
 However, I have always admired their enthusiasm and dedication to equality for women.
 Ms. Baumgardner and Ms. Richards autographed my copy of their book Manifesta: Young Women, Feminism and the Future.
 Their message to me was: “Here’s to making feminism your own.”

 This should be the mantra for all feminists.
 Instead of trying to force all women to agree on everything, we should revel in our differences and encourage women of all political stripes who see themselves as the equals of men to call themselves feminists.
 Only then will we have a movement that is truly inclusive, and only then will the political movement match its stated goal.